 - representing Australian views on international cataloguing and classification by seeking and encouraging comment from Australian librarians

-- as a joint author of Resource Description and Access, selecting and briefing the Australian delegate to the Joint Steering Committee for the Development of RDA (JSC)
+- as a joint author of Resource Description and Access, selecting and briefing the Australian delegate to the RDA Steering Committee (RSC)

 - presenting the Australian viewpoint to international committees and organisations, e.g. to select and brief the Australian representative on the Dewey Decimal Classification Editorial Policy Committee.The Australian representative provides ACOC with reports of the EPC meetings and also invites comments from Australian Dewey users on Exhibits proposing changes to DDC and provides information on updates and enhancements to DDC and Webdewey.